 How much meat you should eat with each meal may vary from person to person depending on your unique biochemical needs and what health conditions you may face.
 It is recommended that slightly more than half of your meal should consist of meat.

 That is what I have found to be true in my own life.
 I eat about eight ounces of meat with each meal.
-I need a minimum of six ounces of meat in each of my meals or I can’t stabilize my blood sugar.
-If I eat less than six ounces of meat, I will have severe hypoglycemia symptoms and develop a migraine.
+I need eight ounces of meat in each of my meals or I can’t stabilize my blood sugar.
+If I eat less than eight ounces of meat, I will have severe hypoglycemia symptoms and develop a migraine.

 Your meat should be accompanied by a moderate amount of fat, and a lesser amount of low-starch vegetables.
 Eggs are acceptable as well.
 Fruit, nuts, and seeds should be minimized.